-When you configure an HTTPS listener, you must associate an SSL or Transport Layer Security (TLS) certificate with the listener to encrypt connections between clients and the listener.
-This topic describes how to use an Application Load Balancer (ALB) Ingress to configure certificates for an HTTPS listener.
+When creating an HTTPS listener, you must configure an SSL or Transport Layer Security (TLS) certificate to ensure encrypted connections between clients and the listener.
+This topic describes the certificate configuration methods supported by Application Load Balancer (ALB) Ingress.

 Certificate configuration method comparison